This unit deals with the economics of the production and distribution of information

 that are mainly informational in nature, such as software and news.
 We also study the

 structure and functioning of Internet-mediated markets, as well as models of production

 that are specific to the Internet.

 Lectures (2 hrs/week)

-- Models of consumer search for goods and information
+- The ways in which consumers search for goods and information online, and how

 Exercises (2 hrs/week)

 Exercises will focus on analyzing specific aspects of the strategies of a range of Internet